 You can recover deleted or permanently deleted files on Mac with EaseUS Mac data recovery software.
 Download EaseUS Data Recovery Wizard for Mac for free and run it.

-Launch EaseUS Data Recovery Wizard for Mac and choose the disk where you lost data.
-Then, click "Search for lost files" to start scanning.
+Step 1.
+Launch EaseUS Data Recovery Wizard for Mac and choose the disk where you lost data to scan.

 3. How to recover deleted files from an external hard drive, SD card, or USB drive?